williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 **The measurement problem is real.** The paradox shows that measurement isn't a simple, objective process.
 Different observers can legitimately disagree about when and how measurement occurs.

-**Reality might be relative.** Objective, observer-independent reality might not exist—at least not in quantum mechanics.
+**Reality might be relative.** Objective, observer-independent reality might not exist at least not in quantum mechanics.
 What's real might depend on perspective.

 **Consciousness is central.** The paradox suggests consciousness (or observers) play a fundamental role in quantum mechanics.
 This connects to theories that consciousness creates or shapes reality.